NickPantuso/IslandCreator/README.md

 # What was learned?

 * Effective usage of data strucures and algorithms (depth first search, 2D arrays, queues)
-* Intermediate creation of a GUI (Using a variety of listeners, text manipulation, buttons that open other GUIs)
+* Intermediate GUI skills (Using a variety of listeners, text manipulation, buttons that open other GUIs)